pyjamabrah/pyjamabrah-community-contributions/delta_lists_for_timers/index.md

 ## What is a Delta List?

 A delta list is a sorted linked list where each timer stores a relative time difference (delta) rather than an absolute expiration time.
 Instead of keeping track of exact timestamps, the difference between consecutive timers is stored and updated dynamically.

-### Example

 Consider three timers set to expire at 5 ms, 12 ms, and 18 ms. Instead of storing absolute values:

 **Traditional Timer List (Absolute Expiration Times):**
 ```